mozilla/gecko-projects/toolkit/components/telemetry/docs/data/environment.rst

 experiments
 -----------
 For each experiment we collect the ``id`` and the ``branch`` the client is enrolled in.
 Both fields are truncated to 100 characters and a warning is printed when that happens.
+This section will eventually supersede ``addons/activeExperiment``.